ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 src/tutorials/0005-tutorial-short-title/01-concepts.md
 ```

-#### Create multiple-choice quizzes in your Javascript file (skip for coding exercises and text-only lessons)
+#### Create multiple-choice quizzes in your JavaScript file (skip for coding exercises and text-only lessons)

-When creating a multiple-choice lesson, you'll use your Javascript file to define the question and its answer choices.
+When creating a multiple-choice lesson, you'll use your JavaScript file to define the question and its answer choices.

 The `question` value must be a string: